Echinacea

 Climate: Prefers temperate regions but can tolerate some drought conditions.

 Soil: Well-drained, moderately fertile soils.
-It thrives in loamy or sandy soils but is adaptable to various soil types.
+It thrives in loamy or sandy soils but is adaptable to a wide range of soil types.

 Sunlight: Full sun to partial shade.